Massage: Tools used by massage therapists

 Calf massage with a bamboo massage tool.

 Instrument-assisted soft-tissue massage can deploy stainless-steel devices to manipulate tissue in a way that augments hands-on work.
 A body rock is a serpentine-shaped tool, usually carved out of stone.
 It is used to amplify the therapist' strength and focus pressure on certain areas.
 It can be used directly on the skin with a lubricant such as oil or corn starch or directly over clothing.
 Bamboo and rosewood tools are also commonly used.
 They originate from practices in southeast Asia, Thailand, Cambodia, and Burma.
 Some of them may be heated, oiled, or wrapped in cloth.
 Cupping massage is often carried out using plastic cups and a manual hand-pump to create the vacuum.
 The vacuum draws the soft tissue perpendicular to the skin, providing a tensile force, which can be left in one site or moved along the tissue during the massage.

 Tools used by both individuals and massagers

 Hand-held battery-operated massaging and vibrating instruments are available, including devices for massaging the scalp following a haircut.
 Vibrating massage pads come in a range of sizes, some with the option of heating.
 Vibrating massage chairs can provide an alternative for therapy at home.
 There is a widespread market in erotic massage instruments, including electric dildos and vibrators such as the massage wand.

 Medical and therapeutic use

 Glenn S. Noble's 1919 electric massage chair, featured in The Electrical Experimenter.

-The main professionals that provide therapeutic massage are massage therapists, athletic trainers, physical therapists, and practitioners of many traditional Chinese and other eastern medicines.
+The main professionals who provide therapeutic massage are massage therapists, athletic trainers, physical therapists, and practitioners of many traditional Chinese medicine and other non-Western medicines.
 Massage practitioners work in a variety of medical settings and may travel to private residences or businesses.
-Certain medical conditions either require modification of technique or avoidance of massage in specific areas.
+Certain medical conditions may require modification of the technique or the avoidance of massage in specific areas.

 For example, direct massage over a limb affected by deep vein thrombosis (DVT) is considered an absolute contraindication due to the risk of dislodging a clot and causing pulmonary embolism.
 Massage during anticoagulant therapy (for example, warfarin use) should be applied with caution and often limited to lighter pressure techniques to reduce the risk of bruising or internal bleeding.
 Likewise, clients with osteoporosis, recent fractures, bone fragility, or certain cancer treatments may require reduced pressure or avoidance of massage over vulnerable areas.
 Fever or systemic infection is generally regarded as a contraindication until the condition resolves.